Rahul-D78/e-commerce/README.md

 use ecdb;

-grant all privileges on ecomdb.* to ecomuser;
+grant all privileges on ecdb.* to euser;
 ```

 ## Installation :